Resources

 Study abroad doesn’t have to take place in an expensive, metropolitan city.
 Consider living in a smaller city or less expensive region, and visit the big city on the weekend.
 Or, look at the many high-quality programs in countries where the cost of living is much lower.
 Talk with your Global Education Advisor about less-known program and hidden gems.

-It's important to be prepared managin your spending while abroad.
-The following websites provide some valuable information and resources regarding applying for and using credit card and debit cards while studying abroad.
+It's important to be prepared to manage your spending while abroad.
+We recommend that students have two options for payment, in case one is compromised while traveling.
+Look for credit or debit cards that do not charge international fees, and have contactless pay options.
+The following websites provide some valuable information and resources regarding applying for and using credit cards and debit cards while studying abroad.

 Bookmark sites such as Google FightsKayak, Expedia, and Student Universe to monitor the price of plane tickets.
 Typically, the earlier you book your flights, the less expensive it will be.
 Just make sure to confirm your exact program dates before you book your flights.
 Some airlines want to know your passport number when you book, so be sure to save a picture of your passport if you need to send it off for a student visa.